This property was withdrawn and is not for sale.

 High floor, most spacious "02 stack" Corner Unit.
-Fully and tastefully remodeled, including aurora gold granite counters, hardwood cabinets, new vinyl flooring, smooth ceilings.
-839 interior sq. ft. and spacious lanai to relax and enjoy.
+Fully and tastefully remodeled, including aurora gold granite counters, hardwood cabinets, new deluxe vinyl flooring, smooth ceilings.
+839 interior sq. ft. and spacious lanai facing the ocean to relax and enjoy.
 Waikiki Lanais has lots of great amenities, including upgraded pool deck featuring pool, jacuzzi, fitness room, sauna, and rooftop barbecue deck.
 Prime location - easy walk to prime area of Waikiki beach, but tucked away off the main drag.

 AC Window Unit, Cable TV, Convection Oven, Dishwasher, Disposal, Drapes, Kitchenware, Linens, Microwave Hood, Microwave, Range/Oven, Refrigerator, Smoke Detector

 Amenities: Community Laundry, Condo Association Pool, Exercise Room, Resident Manager, Trash Chute

 Utilities: Construction: Concrete Lot Features: Floor: Ceramic Tile, Laminate, Vinyl Disclosures: Listor Owner, Pets Allowed (Verify), Property Disclosure Stmt Land Recorded: Regular System Furnished: Full

 Possession: 45 Days or More, Other, Subject Terms: Cash, Conventional Sale Conditions: None Pet Friendly: Yes Occupancy: 35% Number of Parking Spaces: 1 Parking Spaces Number: 3-7 Floor Number: 16 Elevators: 2 Management Company Name & Phone: Touchstone 566-4100